WPManageNinja/ninja-job-board/readme.txt

 = Is The Application Forms build with this plugin responsive? =

-Forms created by WPPayForm Plugin are mobile responsive and looks beautiful on any device.
+Forms created by WP Job Board Plugin are mobile responsive and looks beautiful on any device.

 == Other Plugins by WPManageNinja ==